yvesgurcan/web-midi-player/README.md

 ### NPM

-This library can be installed via NPM.
+This library can be installed via [NPM](https://docs.npmjs.com/about-npm/:

     npm i web-midi-player

+Alternatively, you can use the [GPR](https://github.com/features/packages) registry to install the library.
+The dependency can be then installed like this:

+    npm i @yvesgurcan/web-midi-player

 You can then use ES6 module syntax to load the dependency.